tomasMasson/CV/resume.md

 - Molecular evolution studies
 - Data analysis and plotting with Python Stack (Numpy, Pandas, Scikit-Learn, Seaborn)
 - Software development under FAIR principles

 \hrulefill

-# Scientific Meetings

-- XLVIII Annual Meeting of the Argentine Society of Biophysics \hfill 2019
-National University of San Luis
-San Luis, Argentins
-Lighting Talk/Poster Presentation:
-"Structural Properties of Apolipoprotein A1 Associated with Evolutionary Constraints"
-**Masson T**, Tricerri MA, Ramella NA, Gisonno RA

-- 11th International Meeting Global Virus Network (GVN) \hfill 2019
-Spanish Scociety of Virology
-Barcelona, Spain
-Poster Presentations:
-"Proteogenomic Analysis of EpapGV occlusion body"
-**Masson T**, Fabre ML, Pidre ML, Ferrelli ML, Romanowski V
-"Recombinant Polyhedron Envelope Protein Produced by a Stably Transformed Insect Cell Line can be Included in the Occlusion Bodies upon Infection with Alternative Baculoviruses"
-Fabre ML, **Masson T**, Ferrelli ML, Romanowski V

-- XII Argentine Congress of Virology \hfill 2017
-Argentina Society of Virology
-Ciudad Autónoma de Buenos Aires, Argentina
-Poster Presentations:
-"Proteome of the Occlusion Derived Virions (ODVs) of the granulovirus of *Spodoptera frugiperda* (SfGV)"
-**Masson T**, Fabre ML, Ferrelli ML, Pidre ML, Romanowski V
-"Improvement of the Baculovirus of *Anticarsia gemmatalis* as a Biological Control Agent by Incorporating Heterologous Proteins in the Occlusion Bodies"
-Fabre ML, **Masson T**, Romanowski V

-\hrulefill

-# Academic Courses

-- Computational tools for scientists \hfill 2019
-Institute of Liquids and Biological Systems, La Plata, Argentina

-- Cryo-EM and X-ray Crystallography: on the Frontier of Structural Biology \hfill 2019
-Faculty of Exact and Natural Sciences, University of Buenos Aires, Argentina

-- Computational Approaches to Study Intrinsically Disordered Proteins \hfill 2018
-National University of Quilmes, Argentina

-- Comparative Analysis of Microbial Genomes: Pangenomics and Phyloinformatics \hfill 2018
-Faculty of Exact Sciences, National University of La Plata, Argentina

-- Basic and Advanced Applications of Flow Cytometry \hfill 2017-2018
-Faculty of Exact Sciences, National University of La Plata, Argentina

-- Training in the Handling of Databases for the Study of Biomedical Sciences \hfill 2017
-Faculty of Medical Sciences, National University of Rosario, Argentina

-- Statistical Treatment of Life Sciences Data with Free Software R \hfill 2017
-Faculty of Pharmacy and Biochemistry, University of Buenos Aires, Argentina

-- Peptide and Protein Mass Spectrometry \hfill 2017
-Multidisciplinary Institute of Cell Biology (IMBICE), La Plata, Argentina

-- Molecular and Cellular Bases of Immunopathologies \hfill 2016
-Institute of Immunological and Physiopathological Studies (IIFP), La Plata, Argentina

-\hrulefill